Oaxaca City, Mexico Many travelers don’t need a visa to visit the country – but many do. We have all the details. Raul Luna/Shutterstock

 Be sure to apply before your FMM expires.
 You’ll need to provide a valid passport, a valid FMM, a valid tourist visa (if you require one) and proof of sufficient funds to cover the length of your stay in Mexico.

-If your FMM was issued for 180 days, you'll need to leave Mexico and re-enter – this triggers the issuance of a new FMM.
+If your FMM was issued for 180 days and you wish to stay longer, you’ll need to leave Mexico and re-enter – thus triggering the issuance of a new FMM.
 Many travelers opt to visit a neighboring country for just a couple of days before returning to Mexico.

 Travelers with tourist visas should seek an extension (or apply for a new visa) at a Mexican immigration office.
 Be sure to start the process well before your existing visa expires, as it may take some time to process the paperwork.